-Alexander Lercher‘s VOR SEIT SCHLUSS!
+VOR SEIT SCHLUSS!
 (2015) (Forward.
 Side.
-Close.) is the first-time feature filmmaker endearing portrait of an elderly man, Dr. Reinhard Nagl (Heinz Trixner).
-Nagl, a 70-year-old recluse who would like nothing more than to hide behind the walls of his Austrian castle than embrace the outside world.
+Close.) is the first-time feature filmmaker engaging portrait of a senior man, Dr. Reinhard Nagl (Heinz Trixner)?
+Nagl, a 70-year-old recluse who would like nothing more than to hide behind the walls of his Austrian castle than embracing the outside world.
 Lercher has comprehensively captured Trixner’s character performance with an uncanny degree of realism, despite the film’s’ lean oral narrative.
-Much of what is unsaid and seen in the doctor’s monotonous routine for waking for an early breakfast.
-His ritualistic action of turning a bedside light switch on and off, and an unvarying modus operandi for listening to music, reading and trudging the castle grounds.
+Much of what is unsaid and seen in the doctor’s monotonous routine of waking for an early breakfast.
+His formal action of turning a bedside light switch on and off, and an unvarying modus operandi for listening to music, reading and trudging the castle grounds.

 Perhaps it is easy to assert that Dr. Reinhard has grown calloused about the world around him.
 The question here is, why?
 Why is he hardly appreciative of his maidservant, Ms. Heller (Sandra Lipp), or manservant, Maximilian (Julius Kuhn)?
 Perhaps, depression is an unfortunate formality of old age and illness may play a tremendous role in the way Nagl adheres to his self-driven mundanity.
 There is safeness in routine.
 There is an underlying longevity in isolation, and perhaps, his castle could be reflective of himself: distant, reserved, and seemingly empty.